Support Bristol's first art gallery

 Exhibition concept by Stephen Jacobson RWA and co-curated by Christiana Payne, Stephen Jacobson RWA and Gemma Brace.

-Air is sponsored by Meade King Solicitors and supported by Royal Commission for the exhibition 1841.
+Air is sponsored by Meade King Solicitors.
+Educational workshops related to the art of flight have been supported by Airbus, Rolls-Royce, Bristol Airport and the Royal Commission for the Exhibition of 1851.

 Adults: £6.95 (includes a 70p donation)